 What do I do if my braces break or come loose?

 Call us immediately at 770-973-0141.
-We will schedule an appointment for you as soon as possible so that our dentists can repair and readjust your braces.
+We will schedule an appointment for you as soon as possible so that our dentist can repair and readjust your braces.
 Loose or broken braces are uncomfortable, and can add time to your treatment.
 If possible, save the broken parts and bring them with you to your appointment.

 Will I need to have teeth extracted for braces?